 We particularly encourage people of colour, LGBTQ+ individuals, people with disabilities, members of ethnic minorities, and people from working-class backgrounds to contribute and pitch article ideas to us.

-Pieces usually fall under one of our three main sections, though these overlap:
+Pieces usually fall under one of our four main sections, though these overlap:

 These are shorter articles covering a recent development in science, whether the publication of paper, an event or conference, or a scientist’s perspective on a recent event in the wider world.
 Usually 350-650 words.

 Longer, tightly researched and more in-depth explorations of an area of science, a particular theme, or the work of a particular scientist.
 Usually 1000-2000 words.